 Do you wish that your cat had more of a varied diet?
-Perhaps you look at their endless bowls of cat food and think they must be bored of eating the same thing all the time.
-The truth is that nutritionally complete cat food gives your feline friend everything that they need in terms of nutrients, but that doesn’t mean they can’t enjoy a bit of variety.
+Perhaps you look at their endless bowls of cat food and think they must be bored with eating the same thing every day.
+The truth is that nutritionally complete cat food gives your feline friend everything that they need in terms of nutrients.
+But that doesn’t mean they can’t enjoy a bit of variety.
 The key is knowing what is—and what isn’t!— safe to feed them as a treat.
 So, what about potatoes?
-Can cats eat potatoes?

 Potatoes are a starchy carbohydrate, which means they provide lots of energy as well as nutrients like iron, magnesium and potassium, and vitamins C and B6.

 Potato peel that is green, unwashed, and uncooked may contain high levels of the toxic compound solanine.
 Solanine is found naturally in potato peel as a deterrent to stop scavengers digging potatoes up and eating them.
 Since solanine is toxic to cats, it might give your cat vomiting or diarrhea.
-If you think your cat might have eaten raw potato peelings, contact your veterinarian immediately.
+If you think your cat might have eaten raw potato peelings, you should always contact your veterinarian immediately.

-Raw potato poses another risk even if it is peeled.
-Larger chunks of raw potato will be hard for your cat to digest and may get stuck in your cat’s gut, causing a blockage.
+Raw potato poses another risk.
+Larger chunks of raw potato will be hard for your cat to digest and may get stuck in your cat’s gut, potentially causing a blockage.
 It is therefore very important that you never feed your cat raw potato, peeled or not.

-The method of cooking the potato, and any seasonings used is very important.
+The method of cooking and seasoning is important.
 Fries, roast potatoes, or mashed potatoes with added butter have the potential to cause a stomach upset or even pancreatitis.
 Similarly, overly salty or spicy preparations are likely to irritate the gut.

 What about sweet potato?